ubernostrum/django-registration/docs/quickstart.rst

 a Django URLconf which sets up URL patterns for :ref:`the views in django-registration <views>`, as well as several useful views in ``django.contrib.auth`` (e.g., login, logout, password change/reset).
-The URLconf for the recommended two-phase workflow can be found at ``registration.backends.hmac.urls``, and so can simply be included in your project's root URL configuration.
+The URLconf for the HMAC activation workflow can be found at ``registration.backends.hmac.urls``, and so can simply be included in your project's root URL configuration.
 For example, to place the URLs under the prefix ``/accounts/``, you could add the following to your project's root URLconf::